Note: A review on Robot-aided Rehabilitation was done during 2011 – 2013 when Madi was a master’s student.

 Restoration of arm function is essential to regaining activities of daily living (ADL).
 Along with traditional rehabilitation methods, robot-aided therapy has emerged in recent years.

 This article overviews the terms used in robot-aided upper-limb rehabilitation.
 It continues by investigating the requirements for rehabilitation robots.
 Then the most outstanding works in robot-aided upper-limb rehabilitation and their control schemes have been investigated.
-The clinical outcomes of the built robots are also given that demonstrates the usability of these robots in real-life applications and their acceptance.
+The clinical outcomes of the built robots are also given which demonstrates the usability of these robots in real-life applications and their acceptance.

 Check out the full article HERE!